The central limit theorem for Markov processes that are exponentially ergodic in the bounded-Lipschitz norm: Introduction

 As mentioned above, the proof of our main result, that is, Theorem \ref{thm:main}, is in many places based on the reasoning presented in \cite{kom_walczuk}.
-Nevertheless, it should be emphasized that without a Lipschitz type assumption on the semigroup $\{P(t)\}_{t\geq 0}$, such as \eqref{cond:kom} (or its discrete-time analogon, employed e.g. in \cite{gulgowski}), proving the principal limit theorems, like the central one or the law of the iterated logarithm, requires some more subtle arguments, which is reflected e.g. in \cite{kom_szar_peszat,lil} or \cite{clt}.
+Nevertheless, it should be emphasized that without a Lipschitz type assumption on the semigroup $\{P(t)\}_{t\geq 0}$, such as \eqref{cond:kom} (or its discrete-time analogue, employed, e.g., in \cite{gulgowski}), proving the principal limit theorems, like the central one or the law of the iterated logarithm, requires some more subtle arguments, which is reflected, e.g., in \cite{clt,lil} or \cite{kom_szar_peszat}.
 Most importantly, under condition \eqref{cond:our}, the so-called \textit{corrector function} $\chi:E\to\mathbb{R}$, given by

-does not need to be Lipschitzian, which is a meaningful argument in the proof of \cite[Theorem 2.1]{kom_walczuk}, but is only continuous.
-Another problem arising in our setting is that the weak convergence of the process distribution (towards the stationary one), guaranteed by \eqref{cond:our}, yields the convergence of the corresponding integrals as long as the integrands are (apart of being continuos) bounded, which is not required while using the Wasserstein distance.
-This fact prevents, amog others, a direct adaptation of the final argument used in the proof of \cite[Lemma 5.5]{kom_walczuk}.
-We have overcome this obstacle (see Lemma \ref{lem:M2}) by making the use of \cite[Lemma 8.4.3]{bogachev}, which allows replacing the boudedness of the indegrand by its uniform itegrability with respect to the family of measures constituing the convergent sequence under consideration.
+does not need to be Lipschitzian (which is a meaningful argument in the proof of \cite[Theorem 2.1]{kom_walczuk}), but is only continuous.
+Another problem arising in our setting is that the weak convergence of the process distribution (towards the stationary one), guaranteed by \eqref{cond:our}, yields the convergence of the corresponding integrals as long as the integrands are (apart of being continuous) bounded, which is not required while using the Wasserstein distance.
+This fact prevents, among others, a direct adaptation of the final argument used in the proof of \cite[Lemma 5.5]{kom_walczuk}.
+We have overcome this obstacle (see Lemma \ref{lem:M2}) by making the use of \cite[Lemma 8.4.3]{bogachev}, which allows replacing the boundedness of the integrand by its uniform integrability with respect to the family of measures constituing the convergent sequence under consideration.
 Finally, let us indicate that the key role in our proof is played by Lemma \ref{lem:E_x_Z(i)^p}.
-In contrast, results of this nature are not necessary in \cite{kom_walczuk}, since they are in some sense buid-in a priori in hypoteses (H2) and (H3).
+In contrast, results of this nature are not necessary in \cite{kom_walczuk}, since they are in some sense buid-in a priori in hypotheses (H2) and (H3).